 St = , where xi is any individual result obtained from the random sample n;

-L is the admissible limit value set out in Article 14a.02(2) Table 2 for each pollutant studied;
+L is the admissible limit value set out in paragraph 8B-4.2.2, Table 2 for each pollutant studied;

-3.3.3 If the values as set out in Article 14a.02(2), Table 2 are not complied with, a new test shall be carried out according to point 3.3.2.1 and, in case that tests has no positive results, in accordance with point 3.3.2.2 a full test is carried out, following the test procedure provided in Appendix VII.
-The limit values as set out in Article 14a.02(2), Table 1 may not be exceeded for either the composite sample or the random sample.
+3.3.3 If the values as set out in paragraph 8B-4.2.2, Table 2 are not complied with, a new test shall be carried out according to point 3.3.2.1 and, in case that tests has no positive results, in accordance with point 3.3.2.2 a full test is carried out, following the test procedure provided in Appendix 9.
+The limit values as set out in paragraph 8B-4.2.2, Table 1 may not be exceeded for either the composite sample or the random sample.

 3.3.4 The competent authority must carry out the tests on on-board sewage treatment plants which are partially or fully functional according to the information supplied by the manufacturer.